curiosoip/curiosoip/readme.md

 ## Contact

-my personal website where you can find me is: [curiosoip.com](https://www.curiosoip.com/) where I share my own knowledge and research
+my personal website where you can find me is: [curiosoip.com](https://www.curiosoip.com/) where I share my own knowledge and research in Spanish